-The Beehive Family spent \$34,921 on purchases subject to state and local taxes.
+The Beehive Family spent \$35,969 on purchases subject to state and local taxes.
 Sales tax for purchases made in Salt Lake City is comprised of 4.85% for the state, and various local option taxes authorized for the state and implemented by the city or county for a total of 7.75%.

 Utah also has a reduced sales tax on unprepared food of 3%.
-The proposed Constitutional Amendment (SJR 10) would remove the state portion of the sales tax on food (1.75%), but leave the city and county portions (1.25%).
 Food purchased at restaurants is subject to an additional 1% sales tax.

-The wireless services tax rate of 27.15% is made up of six different taxes.
-Utah currently ranks 9th highest in the nation for its wireless services tax rate.
+The wireless services tax rate of 31.23% is made up of six different taxes.
+Utah currently ranks 7th highest in the nation for its wireless services tax rate.
 The sales tax on residential utilities is 3.5%